 Join 18th Amendment Spirits Company, Muskegon’s first craft distillery for craft cocktails, well-crafted food, and an unrivaled ambiance.
 Pair your liquid courage with their savory pizza!

 The Burl & Sprig by West Michigan Rum company is a different kind of distillery driven by an unrelenting desire to create and design the highest quality artisan rums.
-Opening soon, their tasting room will be a great addition to Downtown Muskegon.
+Their tasting room is a great addition to Downtown Muskegon.

 The Fetch Brewing Company is a locally owned and operated community brewery crafting beer inside a 100-year-old bank building in downtown Whitehall.
 Small-town pride goes into the unique tape room, offering events throughout the year.

 Rake Beer Project